SamanthaMotz/Office365ToSyncroContacts/README.md

-# Office 365 to Snycro Contact Importer
+# Office 365 to Syncro Contact Importer

 The primary purpose of this script is to take all licensed used in an Office 365 tenant and import then into Syncro under a specific customer account.
-It does not include any code to delete or modify data already in Snycro, only add to it.
+It does not include any code to delete or modify data already in Syncro, only add to it.

 Sytax Example:
-Office365ToSnycro.ps1 -subdomain Companyname.shield -API 82dgb45kjgnfrq98asdf-9adfaa9045309g09ad094 -CustID 587314
+Office365ToSyncro.ps1 -subdomain Companyname.shield -API 82dgb45kjgnfrq98asdf-9adfaa9045309g09ad094 -CustID 587314

 # Main Features: